-Membership is responsible for recruitment and retention efforts for Full and Associate Members.
-The Supplier Management Council (SMC) is a unique, non-attributional forum open to Full and Associate Members where senior supply chain representatives from system integrators and manufacturers tackle issues that impact the aerospace and defense supply chain.
+AIA represents more than 300 aerospace and defense manufacturers and suppliers.
+Membership is responsible for recruitment and retention efforts of Full and Associate Members.
+In addition, the membership division manages the Supplier Management Council (SMC) which is a non-attributional forum open to Full and Associate Members where senior supply chain representatives from system integrators and manufacturers address issues impacting the aerospace and defense supply chain.

 Full Membership provides access to all of the Association’s meetings, events, and services.

 Member dues are determined by the Board of Governors and are based on the average of the member’s U.S. aerospace sales for the previous two years.
-Maximum dues are $406,821 and minimum dues are $6,916.
 To learn how AIA defines aerospace sales, please click here.

 Enter Average Past Two Years Sales: